Edit on GitHub

 Check Calibration Result

-1. Close all of terminal.
+1. Close all terminals.

 $ roslaunch turtlebot3_gazebo turtlebot3_autorace_2020.launch